Robbie-2055/Human-Robot-Interaction/README.md

 # Face gaze Detection

 This project uses MediaPipe's Face Mesh solution to detect the gaze direction of a person.
 Based on the detected gaze direction, the system classifies whether the person is "Attentive" or "Distracted".
 This is achieved by analyzing the relative positions of key facial landmarks.
-This project would be used by the NAO robot to determine whether ther user is paying attention or not.
+This is an external project that would be used to feed information to the NAO on the learner's attention during the session

 ## Facial Key points
 ![face with key points](https://github.com/user-attachments/assets/7a697adb-bcba-4984-adce-404f14e4e96f)